pmascalchi/FastFUCCI-tracking/README.md

     - line 3 to capture a dummy region (wallpaper)
     - line 55 to capture a region that is hidden by the video when Fiji is running
 12. Then look at comments to adjust steps with your tracking parameters, notably lines 9, 12, 27 (mean intensity filter threshold selection), 30, 33 and 39 (track length filter threshold selection).
-13. Save the list of actions as .csv
+13. Save the list of actions as .csv.
-14. Close Fiji
+14. Close Fiji.
 15. In AutoclickRobot window, start automation with Execute>Run commands (or CTRL+R).
 IMPORTANT: any move of the mouse will STOP the automation, and you can use this strategy to do some tests with automated actions...

 --